 - The impact that autism, learning disabilities and learning difficulties have on mainstream healthcare service provision in relation to the safety risks identified, and the detection of diseases in patients with special needs.

-We’ve made eight safety recommendations as a result of this investigation.
-Safety recommendations have been made to the Royal College of Anaesthetists, NHS England and NHS Improvement, NHSX, the Centre for Perioperative Care, and the Association of Anaesthetists.
+We made eight safety recommendations as a result of this investigation, to the Royal College of Anaesthetists, NHS England and NHS Improvement, NHSX, the Centre for Perioperative Care, and the Association of Anaesthetists.

 Royal College of Anaesthetists